Jesper Karlsson

-Karl Jesper Karlsson (born 25 July 1998) is a Swedish professional footballer who plays as an attacking midfielder or left winger for Scottish Premiership club Aberdeen and the Sweden national team.
+Karl Jesper Karlsson (born 25 July 1998) is a Swedish professional footballer who plays as an attacking midfielder or left winger for Swiss Super League club Servette, on loan from club Bologna.

 Club career

 Early career

 Karlsson started playing in IF Böljan from the age of four.
 At the age of 14, he received his first-team debut for the club in Division 4.
 Before the 2015 season, he moved to Falkenbergs FF, and he was offered a first-team contract in the autumn.
 In November 2015, Karlsson signed a first team contract that extends over the season 2018 with Falkenberg FF.
-Before he signed the contract, he had also served and trained with English Brighton & Hove Albion.
+Before he signed the contract, he had also served and trained with English side Brighton & Hove Albion.

 Falkenbergs FF

 The premiere of the headlines in 2016 were about Karlsson making his Allsvenskan debut.
 In the 79th minute he was replaced in instead of Akseli Pelvas, in the match Falkenbergs FF lost 2–0 to IFK Göteborg.
 On 17 July 2016, Karlsson scored his first two Allsvenskan goals in a 3–3 win against Hammarby IF.
 In total, he scored seven goals and made two assists during the 2016 season.